Artesian Water Definition: Understanding The Benefits Of Drinking Artesian Well Water

 Selection of the Site

 Before beginning the drilling, you must choose a good site.
 In most cases, the owner or the villagers will point you to the location suitable for the wells.
-However, this might not be the best location to get the best quality of water.
-Thus, you have the responsibility to get to know about the hygiene of the water and the most hygienic location for the well.
+However, this might not be the best location to get the best water quality.
+Thus, you are responsible for learning about the water's hygiene and the most hygienic location for the well.

 Indeed, there are two crucial factors that you have to take note of.

-First, consider the presence of sources of pollution which are the waste dump areas, fuel stations, toilets, and fireplaces.
-Second, consider the shade or son of the location of the well.
+First, consider pollution sources, such as waste dump areas, fuel stations, toilets, and fireplaces.
+Second, consider the shade of the well's location.

 Toilets

-These organisms can cause illnesses like diarrhea whenever it is consumed.
-The pathogens found from the human wastes in the restrooms can move downwards and contaminate the groundwater.
+These organisms can cause illnesses like diarrhea whenever they are consumed.
+The pathogens found in human waste in restrooms can move downwards and contaminate the groundwater.

-Thus, in selecting an excellent site for the well, it is best to construct the well downhill or downstream from a restroom.
-If you find it difficult to determine the groundwater flow, build the well 30 meters away from the restroom.
+Thus, when selecting an excellent site for the well, it is best to construct it downhill or downstream from a restroom.
+If determining the groundwater flow is difficult, build the well 30 meters from the restroom.

 Waste Areas, Fire Place, Fuel Stations, and Farms

-The same principle applies to areas where wastes are dumped or burned.
-Or where fuel plus other contaminants can seep into the groundwater, which can lead to contamination.
-Chemicals found in the drinking water can lead to serious health problems such as failure of bodily functions.
+The same principle applies to areas where waste is dumped or burned or where fuel and other contaminants can seep into the groundwater.
+Chemicals found in drinking water can also cause serious health problems, such as failure of bodily functions.

 Sun or Shade

-For example, the bacteria can be picked from work or even from the restroom, especially if someone just went to the toilet.
-These contaminants will be washed off from your feet and into the well surrounding.
-These are considered a threat to the quality of the water.
-Whenever a well is placed under a shade, algae and bacteria will thrive.
-But if the good surroundings can dry up each day, the sunlight will disinfect the area and kill the pathogens.
+For example, bacteria can be picked up from work or the restroom, especially if someone just went to the toilet.
+These contaminants will be washed off your feet and into the well surroundings, threatening water quality.
+Whenever a well is placed under shade, algae and bacteria thrive.
+However, if the good surroundings dry up each day, sunlight will disinfect the area and kill the pathogens.

 Migration of Pathogens

-The groundwater will easily flow through the porous layers like gravel and sand.
-Chemicals and pathogens which are dissolved and suspended in this groundwater will migrate through permeable layers.
+Groundwater easily flows through porous layers like gravel and sand.
+Chemicals and pathogens dissolved and suspended in this groundwater migrate through permeable layers.

 Yes, there is no impermeable layer in this case.
-But down into the sand layer, the number of pathogens will decrease little by little.
+But down into the sand layer, the number of pathogens will decrease gradually.
 It takes time for the pathogens to go down, and as they do so, they will die over time.

-But there is no impermeable layer that will prevent the downward movement of contaminants and pathogens.
-This will mark the exact depth at which the contaminants are not present anymore.
-Thus, it is recommended to drill as deep as possible in places where only one aquifer is existing.
+However, no impermeable layer will prevent the downward movement of contaminants and pathogens.
+This will mark the exact depth at which the contaminants are no longer present.
+Thus, drilling as deep as possible in places where only one aquifer exists is recommended.

 Sanitary Seal

-By drilling through the impermeable layer, there is a shortcut created between the first and second aquifer.
-As you drill a hole into the impermeable layer, it will enable the contaminants to flow down from the polluted layer into the clean aquifer and well-screen.
+Drilling through the impermeable layer creates a shortcut between the first and second aquifer.
+Drilling a hole into the impermeable layer will enable the contaminants to flow down from the polluted layer into the clean aquifer and well-screen.

-When a hole is drilled, a well-screen and gravel pack will be placed.
-After that, the impermeable layer has to be closed.
-This will prevent the contaminants from traveling down into the second aquifer.
-This is possible with a sanitary seal.
-This is a seal made of bentonite and cement, which will now seal the impermeable layer again.
+A well screen and gravel pack are placed when a hole is drilled.
+The impermeable layer must be closed to prevent contaminants from traveling into the second aquifer.
+A sanitary seal made of bentonite and cement can seal the impermeable layer again.

-Whenever there is only one aquifer, a sanitary seal that is 3-5 meters thick must be installed above the gravel pack.
-This will prevent the contaminants from entering the well-screen.
 Pathogens and water can travel faster down into the loose material in the borehole than through the undisturbed soil.
-This will force the water to flow through the normal undisturbed soil.
-Then, it will increase the traveling time from the surface water and into the filter screen.
+This will force the water to flow through the normal undisturbed soil, increasing the time for the surface water to reach the filter screen.

 Water Quality Testing

-Good quality potable water is free from disease-causing bacteria and excessive amounts of chemicals.
-The smell and taste of the water should be clear.
-To make sure that the water quality is suitable for drinking, the water must be tested.
+Good-quality potable water is free from disease-causing bacteria and excessive chemicals.
+It should also smell and taste clear.
+The water must be tested to ensure it is suitable for drinking.

 Indeed, drinking water must be tested based on various parameters:

-Most of the water quality tests must be done in a laboratory.
-However, some tests can also be done in the field.
+Most water quality tests must be performed in a laboratory.
+However, some can also be performed in the field.

-When taking water samples for testing, make sure to wait until the whole process is finished.
+When taking water samples for testing, wait until the whole process is finished.
 Wait for another few weeks to allow some parameters to disperse.
 Do not take a sample immediately after well disinfection.
 This will make the result predictable but not useful in the study.

-After the construction of the well is completed, make sure to disinfect it to kill the harmful organisms.
-The pathogens might have entered the well during the annular backfill or the installation process.
-Disinfect the well by chlorination.
+After the well's construction, disinfect it to kill harmful organisms.
+Pathogens might have entered the well during the annular backfill or installation.
+To disinfect the well, chlorinate it.

 Key Issues to Take Note When Drilling a Flowing Artesian Well

-It is challenging to construct flowing artesian wells with high flow rates and pressure.
-Those flowing wells that are drilled deep in the ground are less prone to developing flow problems.
+Constructing flowing artesian wells with high flow rates and pressure is challenging.
+Those flowing wells drilled deep in the ground are less prone to developing flow problems.
 They are easier to deal with.
 In bedrock locations, the rock allows for the easy installation of the seal.

-It is best for qualified well drillers to observe the condition of the flowing artesian water.
+Qualified well drillers should observe the condition of the flowing artesian water.
 Do this for one to two weeks after the construction.
 Check if there are any leakages outside or in between the casings.

 Disinfecting the Artesian Wells